craigdatatech/craigdatatech/README.md

 **Hi I’m Craig, welcome to my GitHub.**

 I'm a Data Analyst who thrives on analysing KPIs for business to uncover opportunities.
-Curiosity and determination drive what I do, and I enjoy the achivement of transforming and visualising data to make a difference.
+Curiosity and determination drive what I do, and I enjoy the achievement of transforming and visualising data to make a difference.

 _Experience:_
 - 2+ years experience providing analysis of business KPIs such as client retention, churn rates and pricing at insurance company.